-For studies abroad for the autumn semester for Game Design's own partners, the online application is open from January 15--February 15, 2022.
+For studies abroad for the autumn semester for Game Design's own partners, the online application is open from January 1--31, 2024.
 The name of the application you should choose is: "Application for outgoing students - Department specific exchanges HUMSAM".
 In the application you will be asked to upload an Academic Purpose Statement, among other documents that you can get from My Ladok.

 The Academic Purpose Statement, max 400 words, should include a list of courses you wish to study that you have found from the partner's homepage.
 The list can be for one semester, full-time studies.
 You should also describe how the courses fit in with your overall study goals and/or how it may relate to your future career.

-For the other study abroad experiences: Erasmus+ traineeship, summer courses, MFS-field studies, make sure you check out the central information e-a-r-l-y.
+For the other study abroad experiences: Erasmus+ traineeship or Summer courses abroad, make sure you check out the central information e-a-r-l-y.

 Who gets a place?